 The Graduate Program Coordinator is responsible for advising for all graduate students.
-You should contact Dr. Garland to be sure you are on track to graduate in a timely manner and that you are following all the necessary steps.
+You should contact Dr. Policastro to be sure you are on track to graduate in a timely manner and that you are following all the necessary steps.

 Frequently Asked Questions